International House, Sydney

-International House is a heritage-listed commercial building at 14-16 York Street, in the Sydney central business district, in the City of Sydney local government area of New South Wales, Australia.
+International House is a heritage-listed commercial building at 14-16 York Street, in the Sydney central business district, in New South Wales, Australia.
 It was designed by Robertson & Marks and built during 1913 by Howie, Brown & Moffat, Master Builders.
 It is also known as Pomeroy House.
 It was added to the New South Wales State Heritage Register on 2 April 1999.